Stuart Forster goes dining at Riley’s Fish Shack in Tynemouth.

 Disclosure: Some of the links and banners below are affiliate links, meaning, at no additional cost to you, I will earn a commission if you click through and make a purchase.

-Riley’s Fish Shack is a highly regarded seafood restaurant at King Edward’s Bay in Tynemouth.
-It’s one of the stars of north-east England’s culinary scene.
-I’ve long wanted to dine there and, on Friday evening, finally took the time to find out whether the food lives up to the hype.
+Riley’s Fish Shack is a highly regarded seafood restaurant at King Edward’s Bay in Tynemouth, approximately 10 miles northeast of Newcastle.
+It’s one of the stars of northeast England’s culinary scene.
+I’ve long wanted to dine there.
+On Friday evening I finally took the time to find out whether the food lives up to the hype.

 It’s a place that has managed to generate a buzz.
 “What?
 You’ve never eaten there?” was invariably the response if I admitted I hadn’t dined at Riley’s Fish Shack.
 I could tell that people were looking at me, judging, thinking something along the lines of “you can’t really be from the north-east of England and interested in good food without having been there.”